freedomofpress/encryption-works/encryption_works.md

 Take the above example of the newsroom which got scooped.
 They want to protect their story -- they don't want all their research to go unrewarded and some other news outlet to get the credit.
 They're protecting against disgruntled ex-employees as well as external attackers.
 To prevent this from happening, the newsroom can take simple steps and implement strict practices where journalists have their access revoked to editorial documents as soon as their employment is terminated.

-Jonathan Stray, a freelance journalist, has [more examples of threats](https://source.opennews.org/en-US/learning/security-journalists-part-two-threat-modeling/#threat-modeling) that have nothing to do with the NSA:
+Jonathan Stray, Tow Center for Digital Journalism Fellow, has [more examples of threats](https://source.opennews.org/en-US/learning/security-journalists-part-two-threat-modeling/#threat-modeling) that have nothing to do with the NSA:

 >*Police Misconduct.* You are reporting a story about local police misconduct.
 You have talked to sources including police officers and victims.
 You would prefer that the police commissioner not know of your story before it is ready to be published, to avoid any possible interference.
 >